 A three-time James Beard Award nominee for Outstanding Chef, Kashiba has cooked for Japanese Prime Ministers, Fortune 500 CEOs, Hollywood celebrities, star athletes, and served as Executive Chef for the Westin Hotels.

-In 2019, Kashiba was appointed as official Goodwill Ambassador of Japanese Cuisine by the Government of Japan.
+In 2019, Chef Kashiba was appointed as a Japanese Cuisine Goodwill Ambassador by the Government of Japan.